 Once a signed consent form has been received from the proband (or legal guardian), a family history is obtained over the phone (or in person if reasonable) to identify other family members of interest related to the proband's phenotype.
 Family members are recruited through the proband, i.e., the researchers ask the proband (and/or legal guardian) for permission to contact the family members.
 Priority is given to those family members who would be most informative for sequencing analysis.
 Informed consent is obtained over the phone or by videoconferencing (or in person if reasonable) from interested family members.
 The consent form is sent (by mail or email) to the family member prior to the remote or in-person consent.
 The principal investigator, an associate investigator, a genetic counselor, or a project coordinator trained in consenting obtains consent and is available to answer questions.
-Consent is obtained for the collection of blood for DNA extraction and sequencing and for the collection of all of the clinical and research data and pertinent lab specimens for research use.
+Consent is obtained for the collection of samples for DNA extraction and sequencing and for the collection of all of the clinical and research data and pertinent lab specimens for research use.
 The signed consent forms are sent to the CS responsible for the evaluation and uploaded to the Gateway.
 The CS also records the consent version signed by the family member and family member's preferences in the Gateway.
 Genetic counseling is also provided by a physician or genetic counselor to all family members.
 This genetic counseling includes a discussion of the types of results an individual may or may not receive, the likelihood of receiving these types of results, individual preferences for results returned, and limitations of the genetic testing including false negative and false positive results.
 During the consent, family members are given the choice of receiving medically actionable findings if they are identified.
 Genetic counseling aids were developed to supplement this session.

 Once a signed consent or assent form has been received from the proband and family member(s), a kit is sent to the proband and family member(s) for obtaining DNA.
-The kit includes: tubes for blood collection, an order form, directions for payment by the CS (direct costs for the collection and shipping of samples are covered by the CS), and an addressed shipping container for the blood to be sent back to the CS.
-It is expected that the blood collection is completed with the assistance of the proband's local healthcare provider or local laboratory.
+The kit includes: tubes for sample collection, an order form, directions for payment, and an addressed shipping container for the samples to be sent back to the CS.
+It is expected that blood collection is completed with the assistance of the proband's local health care provider or local laboratory.

-For probands selected for pre-evaluation sequencing, DNA is extracted at the CSs and sent to one of the SCs, where the sequencing is performed and analyzed prior to the evaluation in order to have the analysis available by the time the plan for the proband's evaluation is finalized.
-Significant variants are identified using standard programs for assessing pathogenicity, Mendelian segregation patterns, allele frequencies, and databases of benign variants.
+For probands selected for pre-evaluation sequencing, DNA is extracted at the CSs and sent to the laboratory, where the sequencing is performed and analyzed prior to the evaluation in order to have the analysis available by the time the plan for the proband's evaluation is finalized.
+Clinically significant variants are identified using standard programs for assessing pathogenicity, Mendelian segregation patterns, allele frequencies, and databases of benign variants.
 Through this process, medically actionable findings may be identified.
 Findings intended to be reported to probands or participating family members for use in clinical decision making are confirmed by Sanger sequencing in a Clinical Laboratory Improvement Amendments (CLIA) certified laboratory.